iamriajul/qwik-thumbhash/README.md

 | `intersection-observer` | the task will first execute when the element is visible in the viewport, under the hood it uses the IntersectionObserver API.   |
 | `document-ready`        | document-ready: the task will first execute when the document is ready, under the hood it uses the document load event.         |
 | `document-idle`         | document-idle: the task will first execute when the document is idle, under the hood it uses the requestIdleCallback API.       |

+#### Note:
+We're decoding in browser because the decoding in server would defeat the purpose of using thumbhash string which is very small. usually under 30 bytes.
+But when we decode it to dataURL it becomes more than 4KB.
+So we're decoding it in browser.
+Transferring 30 bytes from server to browser is much faster than transferring 4KB.

 #### TODO:
 - [ ] Consider using the `worker$` (currently experimental) to decode the thumbhash string.